Financial Aid Eligibility

 The student has successfully completed one degree and is attempting another.

 Students appealing a suspension must:

-Only complete appeal submissions, with documentation, will be evaluated by the Financial Aid Officer and Student Affairs Committee.
-Students whose appeals have been denied by the financial aid office have the right to pursue final appeal through the Student Affairs Committee.
+Only complete appeal submissions, with documentation, will be evaluated by the Financial Aid Officer.
+Students whose appeals have been denied by the financial aid office have the right to pursue a final appeal through the Dean of Student Development.
 The decision is final.
 Depending on the circumstances, the student could be required to complete additional requirements (i.e., see a career counselor or another type of counselor, meet with an advisor to develop an academic progress plan for completion, limit enrollment, etc.) before an appeal is granted.
 The goal is to help the student get back on track for graduation.
 The reasonableness of the student’s ability for improvement to again meet SAP standards and complete the student’s program of study will be carefully considered.
 Appeals will be approved or denied.
 Students who have appeals approved will be in probationary status for the coming term.
 During probationary status, the student must meet the conditions of the appeal as communicated to him or her in the notification letter, or the student will return to suspension.
 If an academic progress plan has been pre-approved by the committee, continuing to meet the requirements of that plan will put the student back into good standing.

 Student Responsibility for Financial Aid

 Procedures involving award recoveries from financial aid recipients are based on federal and state legislation.
 The regulations require that in instances of overpayment of scholarship, grant, or loan assistance, students must repay the overpayment.